KillerCodeMonkey/ionic-process-spinner/README.md

 # ionic-process-spinner

 ionic-process-spinner is an [Angular.js](http://angularjs.org/) and [Ionic Framework](http://ionicframework.com/) extension.
-It provides the ionProcessSpinner to show a loading spinner until a process has finished.
+It provides the ionProcessSpinner directive to show a loading spinner until a process has finished.
 It replaces the child content with a loading spinner while processing.

 Installation
 ============